arrayoutofbounds/softeng206_project/README.md

 Replace or Overlay the audio of a video:

-Go to the features menu and click the menu item that says "Replace/Overlay Audio of a Video".
+Go to the Audio features menu and click the menu item that says "Replace/Overlay Audio of a Video".
 Then choose the input video and audio file.
 The audio file will either replace or overlay the audio in the input video.
 Then choose the output destination.
 Then give an output name for the new video.
 Finally, either click the Overlay or Replace button.
 The overlay will overlay the input audio to the input video and give a new file.
 The replace button will cause the input audio to replace the audio of the input video.